A-lone-Contributer/Batch-Downloader/README.md

 Give the path where you want to download without any quotes or any other character.
 Enter the start and end range (both should be specified)

-# Note
+## Note
-WORKS FOR THE FILES DIRECTORY WHERE THERE IS A videos.txt FILE.
+WORKS FOR THE DIRECTORY OF VIDEOS WHERE THERE IS A videos.txt FILE.
 If there is not any then make your file and note that name should be eaxclty similiar to the file name.
-Now put this file in the directory where Scraper.py is
+Now put this file in the directory where Batch Downloder.py is located.

 # Requirements
 Python 3.6 or above